BertonYang18/BARN-monkey/README.md

 ## Training and testing

-Please use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.
+You can use the file "tools/train_monkey.py" for training and use the file "tools/test_monkey.py" for inference.

 ## Original readme.md of mmaction2
 The followings are the content in readme.md of mmaction2: